yaskael/steamreviewpoc/README.md

 Review Maker

-A simple WYSIWYG (What You See Is What You Get) editor built for generating Steam-style reviews with rich formatting options.
+A simple WYSIWYG (What You See Is What You Get) editor built for generating Steam reviews.
 It supports headings, bold, italic, underline, strikethrough, blockquotes, lists, horizontal rules, spoiler tags—and, tables.

 Features
 	•	Live Editing: Type and style text in real-time within a contenteditable div.